Verororo/EEBG24-Sat/README.txt

-This repository contains all 6 hands-on assignments by the EEBG-Sat 2024 summer school and my solutions of them.
+This repository contains all 6 hands-on assignments by the EEBG-Sat 2024 summer school and my solutions for them.
 EEBG-Sat 2024 summer school was organized at Technical University of Moldova in Chisinau by the Mangul Lab of the University of Southern California.
 EEBG stands for Eastern European Bioinformatics and Computational Genomics.